What's New in iOS 9: New Hidden Features

 Battery Details

 iOS 9 comes with a new battery widget.
-It is only available when pairing an iPhone or iPad with an Apple Watch.
+It is only available when you pair your iPhone or iPad with your Apple Watch.

 Sensor